subby2006/switch-keys/README.md

 # switch-shared-keys
 Keys updated with every HorizonOS update

-Title keys won't be uploaded due to each game using its own set of keys and having them be frequently updated.
+Title keys won't be uploaded due to each game using its own set of keys that have to be frequently updated with new entries.
 Use yuzu or a ticket extractor to get the keys

 Current HOS version: 14.1.12